PRX/dovetail-marketing-site/pages/features.md

           {% picture img/features/reporting.png 16:9 class="card-img-top" --alt screenshot of availability search in Dovetail %}
           <div class="card-body">
             <h3>Reporting</h3>
-            <p class="mb-0">Reports on forecasted inventory as well as historical performance.</p>
+            <p class="mb-0">Reports on forecasted inventory as well as historical performance &mdash; so you can have the confidence to sell across your entire back catalog.</p>
           </div>
           <ul class="list-group list-group-flush">
-            <li class="list-group-item">Search availability across shows</li>
+            <li class="list-group-item">Search availability across shows and networks</li>
             <li class="list-group-item">Build your own campaign reports</li>
-            <li class="list-group-item">Simulate 100 download requests, to ensure you know what combinations of ads will be served on an episode</li>
+            <li class="list-group-item">Peace of mind by through understanding the combinations of ads may be served on an episode</li>
           </ul>
         </div>
       </div>